way down to the river passed the hall

 As Durham Cathedral (Dean & Chapter) own the fishing rights, DCAC members (and their guests) do have access down Hall Lane and to the parking adjacent to the Hall.

-This water starts from Shincliffe Bridge up river on the south side all the way to the Shincliffe Hall on the north side.
-DCAC only have about 300 yards and this stretch holds many trout.
+This water starts from Shincliffe Bridge up river on the south side all the way to the Shincliffe Hall.
+This stretch holds many trout.
 It also has a good head of coarse fish.

 Above the Hall